 Two minutes later, my husband falls asleep and his radiator rams into the trailer-hitch of the pickup truck in front of him.
 The people of the rear-ended truck (who turn out to be Christian missionaries) load our stuff into their truck, our computers into the back of my car, and my son and our two corgis into their van, and, leaving our totaled little truck on the side of the road, our now 3-vehicle caravan continues onward to Palestine, TX.

 We call Aunt Ruth and tell her we are almost there.
 We’ve been calling her every 4 hours or so and telling her this.
 We really believe that this has to break up soon.

 We lose track of our child and dogs for 6 hours

-During the next six anxious hours on the dark road, my bloodshot eyes are riveted on the tail lights of the truck holding a stranger and my husband, and worrying about the lost van with the other strangers carrying my son and dogs.
+During the next six anxious hours on the dark road, my bloodshot eyes are riveted on the tail lights of the truck driven by a stranger with my husband as passenger, and worrying about the lost van with the other strangers carrying my son and dogs.
 I don’t even know their last names!

 The adrenalin this fear produces keeps me awake until our cell phones connect in Palestine and we are finally reunited at Applebee’s and proceed on to Aunt Ruth’s house.
 We call her.
 She is awake.

 Aunt Ruth has been waiting for us for two days, for the duration of a trip that normally would take about four or five hours.
 We had left at 5 p.m. on Wednesday, an hour before mandatory evacuation of Galveston Island was announced, already exhausted after spending all day strenuously boarding up our home and packing our valuables and hauling them out to the vehicles and upstairs.
 We arrive at Aunt Ruth’s at 12 midnight on Friday.